WalletConnect/walletconnect-docs/docs/kotlin/sign/dapp-usage.md

     override fun onConnectionStateChange(state: Sign.Model.ConnectionState) {
         //Triggered whenever the connection state is changed }

+    override fun onError(error: Sign.Model.Error) {
+        // Triggered whenever there is an issue inside the SDK }
 }

 SignClient.setWalletDelegate(dappDelegate)
 ```

 The SignClient needs a `SignClient.DappDelegate` passed to it for it to be able to expose asynchronously updates sent from the Wallet.

+#

 ### **Connect**